dbugdrose/ManipulatingDOM/README.md

  // Manipulated elements of the Document Object Model

-// Person who Peer Reviewed your assignment
+// Person who Peer Reviewed your assignment: Nicolas Gonzaba-Code and website looks good